jbullers/ramblings.blog/content/md/posts/2023-10-05-testing-and-testability.md

 I've written about testing [before](/posts/2016-09-09-impossible-test) in response to some struggles I was having introducing automated tests to my code base at work.
-That post focussed mainly on safely making seams in existing code to get it under test, but didn't really consider the question of what to test or when (it's also a fairly domain specific example and was geared toward an audience of coworkers).
+That post focused mainly on safely making seams in existing code to get it under test, but didn't really consider the question of what to test or when (it's also a fairly domain specific example and was geared toward an audience of coworkers).
 Over time, I've gained some insight into what kinds of tests were worth writing,